 Approval of an architectural request expires if construction is not begun within six months of the approval date or if the property is sold before construction begins.

-- SMVE Approved Exterior Finishes
+- SMVE Approved Exterior Finishes and Paint Colors

 - Flagpoles and Outdoor Flag Display